PoisotLab/ms_betacov_mapping/README.md

 a risk of spillover towards human populations, and the areas in which this risk exist may not be facing risks of the same nature and magnitude.

+Here, we propose a simple freamework with broad explanatory power that helps contextualize discoveries like highly divergent nobecoviruses in Madagascar and the previously-neglected adaptive radiation of sarbecoviruses outside of southern China and throughout southeast Asia.
+In doing so, it advances ecological theory beyond the current state of the art for global maps of emergence risk.
-Previous studies that have used host richness as proxy have predicted a high diversity of unsampled bat viruses [Olival], bat coronaviruses [Anthony], and even specifically betacoronaviruses [Becker] in both the Amazon and southeast Asia.
+For example, previous studies that have used host richness as proxy have predicted a high diversity of unsampled bat viruses [Olival], bat coronaviruses [Anthony], and even specifically betacoronaviruses [Becker] in both the Amazon and southeast Asia.
 While we find that both regions are characterized by highly divergent host and viral communities,